Femi3x/Setting-up-a-metasploitable-virtual-home-lab/README.md

 Open VirtualBox

 On your computer launch virtualbox make sure virtualbox has been installed on your computer if you've not, I have created a guide on how to do that click here.We can do this by clicking the New button within the VirtualBox Manager.
+Note I've created a guide on how to downoad and install VM click(https://github.com/Femi3x/Setting-up-a-virtual-home-lab#)